Zamiell/isaac-achievement-randomizer/docs/unlocks.md

 Every collectible in the game is locked, with the following exceptions:

-- Quest collectibles (except for the ones relating to the unlockable paths above):
+- Quest collectibles (except for the ones relating to the unlockable areas above):
   - Broken Shovel (#550)
   - Broken Shovel (#551)
   - Mom's Shovel (#552)